How E-Commerce Can Reduce Both Shoe Returns And Environmental Effects

 A mobile 3D foot scanning app can help solve some of the biggest e-commerce challenges for footwear brands: the online fitting experience, the dreaded returns, and the resulting environmental waste.

-During the 2020 pandemic, many trends that were already taking place in retail sped up and benefitted shoppers by making their experience more convenient and safer.
+During the Covid-19 pandemic, many trends that were already taking place in retail sped up and benefitted shoppers by making their experience more convenient and safer.
 Trends like appointment scheduling, curbside pick up, and contactless payments, to name a few.

 Yet, one negative uptick for online consumers, retailers, and the environment - fit-based returns due to inconsistent sizing and free return policies.
 Both fit-based and free returns created a perfect storm of an unsustainable return culture for online shopping.